MICHIGAN STATE FAIR

 Can I leave the fair and come back on the same day?

-Anyone who leaves the Fairgrounds and would like to return later must keep their wristband intact on their wrist, or they will have to pay the entrance fee upon return.
-In addition, your parking voucher that you receive upon paying for parking on initial entry can be used to waive your parking fee for a same-day return.
-Please note, the wristband is only good for the day it is issued.
-Each day of the Fair, a wristband with a different symbol, number or color will be used.
-If the fair-goer does not have the specific wristband that corresponds to the specifics of the day, then they will have to pay the admission fee.
+Anyone who leaves the Fairgrounds and would like to return later must keep their wristband intact on their wrist or they will have to pay the entrance fee upon return.
+Please note, your ticket is only good for the day it is issued.
 The Gate Supervisor will oversee this procedure.
 The Michigan State Fair reserves the right to inspect all bags, cartons, containers or coolers brought in or out of the facility at any time.

 Where can I find the daily schedule?

 There’s tons of stuff to do at the Michigan State Fair!
-From the racing pigs to the Rock ‘N’ Roll K9’s to the High Dive, to the Raminator, Pepsi Contest Central and the Shrine Circus, plus our exterior music and cultural stages and our demonstration stages on the interior of the building.
 Find the complete day-by-day schedule HERE.
 You can also find a schedule located on the maps that are distributed at the entrance to the fair.

 What are the height requirements for rides?